-In addition to Matherne's Market at 440 on Third, a full-service supermarket and deli, downtown recently gained its first pharmacy in over 40 years - helping to support the increase in residential living options.
+In addition to Matherne's Market at 440 on Third, a full-service supermarket and deli, downtown has gained its first pharmacy in over 40 years and a walk-in health and wellness clinic - helping to support the increase in residential living options.
 These businesses join retailers such as Bates & Thigpins, and the many shopping opportunities at the Main Street Market.